What Is Company Culture: 6 Steps to Building a Thriving Organizational Culture

 Step 1: Implement a recognition program

-Implementing a recognition program can have a long-lasting positive effect on the culture within your company.
+Using employee recognition software will have a long-lasting positive effect on the culture within your company.

 When people feel valued at work, they are more engaged and motivated to go above and beyond.